 “Sorry, I’m just thinking out loud,” Hermione said, smiling at Harry.
 “In Arithmancy there is a fundamental meaning for each number, and the number two represents the extreme opposites as day and night and is a number of balance, mixing positive and negative characteristics.
 In a way, it is the character of Voldemort – he is incredibly wise and great, but at the same time also immeasurably cruel.
 But this number just as well could also mean something important in his destiny, like a second life, like a second revival.”

 “It doesn’t sound good,” Ron concluded.
 “But how can you know which one of these two names actually determines his destiny?”

 “I don’t know,” Hermione grimly breathed, looking at both of her friends.
 “Just please do not misunderstand these calculations.
-Here I used only his name; full analysis also requires date of birth or other significant events.
+I used here only his name; full analysis also requires date of birth or date of other significant events.
 Currently, this analysis is more likely to show the probability that there is a possibility that something is probable.
 It doesn’t explain anything.
-Arithmancy is not a Divination; it only reveals the directions made by destiny.
+The Arithmancy is not the Divination; it only reveals the directions made by the destiny.
 Maybe Voldemort was destined to be reborn twice and experience three lives, but maybe you destroyed this opportunity by facing him in the battle.
 What we see here now on this page is just probabilities and possibilities.